modeckrus/upgrader_modeck/README.md

 * Ukrainian ('uk')
 * Vietnamese ('vi')

-The `upgrader` package can be supplied with additional languages in your code by extending the `UpgraderMessages` class to provide custom values.
+The `upgrader_modeck` package can be supplied with additional languages in your code by extending the `UpgraderMessages` class to provide custom values.

 As an example, to add the Spanish (es) language (which is already provided), first create a new